roytang/blog/content/replies/2012/12/c7md2gw/index.md

 - ipad
 ---

 iTunes will only accept certain video formats.
 For example, I think mp4s are fine but mkvs aren't.
-Not sure if it filters based on the container or the encoding.\n\nAnd yeah, syncing to an iPad isn't the best thing =/
+Not sure if it filters based on the container or the encoding.

+And yeah, syncing to an iPad isn't the best thing =/